agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 Discuss with Ram ... estimating prolties like when you add more and more, the value become sless.!

+Where can I come in with my innovation?

+Where can I be most useful?
+Because there are people already doing things, why should I go there, when I do not know if I can add value to it.
+Earning to give I understand, but direct work not sure.

 ## Rant

 How do I want to make the excel sheet with all the numbers?